-Investigators must obtain legally valid informed consent from each subject or from the subject's legally authorized representative (power of attorney, or authorized court appointed guardian /representative) for any nonexempt research.
-Subjects document their consent by signing the most recent copy of the consent form approved by the IRB.
-Subjects must receive a copy of the signed consent form.
+Investigators must obtain legally valid informed consent from each participant or from the participant's legally authorized representative (power of attorney, or authorized court appointed guardian /representative) for any nonexempt research.
+Participants document their consent by signing the most recent copy of the consent form approved by the IRB.
+Participants must be able to receive a copy of the signed consent form.

 No consent may be assumed; so called "passive consent" is not legally valid consent.
-If the research includes a non-randomized control group, a separate consent form for that group of subjects is needed.
+If the research includes a non-randomized control group, a separate consent form for that group of participants is needed.